Magical girl

-Magical girl (魔法少女, mahō shōjo) is a subgenre of Japanese fantasy media (including anime, manga, light novels, and live-action media) centered around young girls who possess magical abilities, which they typically use through an ideal alter ego into which they can transform.
+Magical girl (魔法少女, mahō shōjo) is a subgenre of primarily Japanese fantasy media (including anime, manga, light novels, and live-action media) centered on young girls who possess magical abilities, which they typically use through an ideal alter ego into which they can transform.

 The genre emerged in 1962 with the manga Himitsu no Akko-chan, followed by Sally the Witch in 1966.
 A wave of similar anime produced in the 1970s led to majokko (魔女っ子) being used as a common term for the genre.
 In the 1980s, the term was largely replaced by "magical girl", reflecting the new popularity of shows produced by other studios, including Magical Princess Minky Momo and Creamy Mami, the Magic Angel.